- How Naltrexone Works

 - Naltrexone Rehab Centers

 Naltrexone is a special type of narcotic drug called an opioid receptor antagonist.
 It is a non-addictive substance used to treat opioid and alcohol dependence.
 If you or someone you love has an addiction to opiates like heroine or is addicted to alcohol, we can help you find a naltrexone rehab facility where the addiction may be treated using naltrexone addiction treatment medication.
-For more information about addiction treatment options, call our confidential toll-free helpline at 1-800-928-9139 or contact us by email.
+For more information about addiction treatment options, call our confidential toll-free helpline at 1-888-287-0471 Who Answers? or contact us by email.

 Factoid: Naltrexone is sometimes confused with naloxone.
 Naltrexone is only used to reduce cravings for alcohol or eliminate a physical addiction to opiates.
 Naloxone is used at emergency medical facilities to combat the effects of opiate overdose.